June-Skeeter/GEOS270_Syllabus/docs/Labs.md

 ## Option 1: Geography Lab Computers ($20)

-The Geography Department has computer labs that may be accessed in-person when the geography building is open and via remote desktop connection 24/7.
+The Geography Department has computer labs (rooms 115 and 237) that may be accessed in-person when the geography building is open (7:30 am to 5:00 pm Mon-Fri *Students with evening classes/labs are given key card access until 8:30 for those particular days*).
+The geography computers may also be accessed via remote desktop connection 24 hours a day, 7 days a week.
 There is a $20 lab fee to use geography computers.
 Every student will be assigned an account to access the Geography computer labs.
 You must [pay the lab fee](http://geog-epayment.sites.olt.ubc.ca/fees/geoglab-fees/).
 After you pay the fee, email Jose Aparicio at: labhelp@geog.ubc.ca Jose will then send you your geography lab logon credentials.

 If you need to remotely access lab computers, follow [these instructions](RemoteDesktop.pdf).

 Information about the Geography Computer Labs can be found [here](https://geog.ubc.ca/undergraduate/study-resources/).
-In particular, please refer the lab schedule and refrain from remotely logging into the lab computers while other courses are holding lab sessions.
+In particular, please refer the lab schedule and *refrain from remotely logging onto a lab computers while other courses are holding lab session in that room*.

 ## Option 2: Purchase a Student License ($30)